The Harmful Digital Communication Act 2015 (Act) has been passed by Parliament.

 The purpose of the Act is to curb damaging electronic communications spread through methods such as emails, texts and social media posts, known as cyberbullying.
 Under previous laws, trying to remove abusive, intimidating and distressing material from the internet has been difficult, drawn out and costly, and there were few sanctions available to aid such efforts and to hold offenders to account.

 The new Act:

-establishes an approved agency to resolve complaints in a quick
+- establishes an approved agency to resolve complaints in a quick and efficient way;

-gives the District Court the power to issue take-down notices
+- gives the District Court the power to issue take-down notices and impose penalties;

-provides online content hosts with a process for handling
+- provides online content hosts with a process for handling complaints;

 What do you need to know?

 Businesses who host a site where content can be posted need to familiarise themselves with the process for dealing with objectionable posts.